-- 4.1.1 The master of a vessel having on board, or intending to load, explosives must ensure that: - (a) the ship remains within the explosives anchorage specified in schedule 2 of these Bylaws when not underway, except with the written permission of the Harbourmaster; and - (b) no person loads or unloads explosives outside the explosives anchorage, except with the written permission of the Harbourmaster; and - (c) the Harbourmaster is provided with the Dangerous Goods declaration for the explosives at least 48 hours prior to loading or discharging.
-For weekend loading or discharging documentation shall be provided no later than 12 noon on Friday.
+- 4.1.1 The master of a vessel having on board, or intending to load, explosives must ensure that: - (a) the ship remains within the explosives anchorage specified in Schedule 2 of these Bylaws when not underway, except with the written permission of the Harbourmaster; and - (b) no person loads or unloads explosives outside the explosives anchorage, except with the written permission of the Harbourmaster; and - (c) the Harbourmaster is provided with the Dangerous Goods declaration for the explosives at least 48 hours prior to loading or discharging.
+For weekend loading or discharging documentation shall be provided no later than 12 noon on Friday. - 4.1.2 Nothing in clauses 4.1.1 applies to any vessel which: - (a) is carrying not more than 27 kilograms of explosives; or - (b) is carrying or is intending to load, with only explosives of Safety Ammunition Class 1.4S as defined under the Hazardous Substances (Classes 1 to 5 controls) Regulations 2001 or Fireworks of Classes 1.3G; 1.4G and 1.4S as defined under the Hazardous Substances (Fireworks) Regulations 2001 in quantities that do not require an Hazardous Substance and New Organisms Approved Handler.